New Ways to Try Whole Grains

 The Takeaway

-Don’t let yourself fall into a rut when it comes to incorporating whole grains into your diet.
-Try adding some of these recipes into your meal plans and find your new favorite ways to eat whole grains today!
+Try adding some of these recipes into your eating plan and find your new favorite ways to eat whole grains today!